Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 and defaults to ``PNG`` (``.png``).

-If Packing is enabled in the File browsers header, or if you manually :menuselection`Image --> Pack Image`, saving your images to a separate file is not necessary.
+If Packing is enabled in the File browsers header, or if you manually :menuselection:`Image --> Pack Image`, saving your images to a separate file is not necessary.